 Healing Insights for Splitting Fingernails and Cracked, Dry Skin

 You use your nails like handy little tools.
-When they are brittle and dry, they won’t stand up to the task and they will split and crack!
+When they are brittle and dry, they won’t stand up to the task and you will end up with splitting fingernails.
+Almost every day in my dermatology practice I am asked by a patient for advice to fix their brittle, splitting fingernails.
+It’s because the problem is so common!

 Your nails dry out as you age, losing their natural oils which act as a glue to hold the nail layers together.